If your centre-assessed marks have been accepted without change, this service is not available.

 Once you have submitted a review of marking or moderation, if you wish to amend or cancel your request:

-If you request a cancellation and it is accepted, you will be charged 50% of the original fee.
+If you request a cancellation and it is accepted, you won't be charged.

 If you change your original request, e.g. from a review of marking to a priority review, the relevant fee will be applied.